isomerpages/moe-victoriajc/pages/DSA 2025 Application Page.md

 <p></p>
 <h4>Sports</h4>
 <p>Selection will be considered on a basket of criteria for the respective
-talent area.</p>
+talent area.
-<p>Physical trials will be conducted at Victoria Junior College.
+<br>Physical trials will be conducted at Victoria Junior College.
 No trials
-will be conducted for applicants to Cross-Country, Track &amp; Field and Wushu (see details below).</p>
+will be conducted for applicants to Cross-Country, Track &amp; Field and Wushu (see details below).
-<p>Please note the dates and times for the other sports trials.
-Applicants
+<br>Note the dates and times for trials.
+Applicants should be suitably attired
-should be suitably attired for their respective sports trial.</p>
+for their respective sports trial..</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>